Thomas Todd

 Thomas Todd (January 23, 1765 – February 7, 1826) was an Associate Justice of the Supreme Court of the United States from 1807 to 1826.
 Raised in the Colony of Virginia, he studied law and later participated in the founding of Kentucky, where he served as a clerk, judge, and justice.
 He was married twice and had a total of eight children.
 Todd joined the U.S. Supreme Court in 1807 and his handful of legal opinions there mostly concerned land claims.
 He was labeled the most insignificant U.S. Supreme Court justice by Frank H. Easterbrook in The Most Insignificant Justice: Further Evidence, 50 U. Chi.
 L. Rev. 481 (1983).

 Early life and education

 Todd was born to the former Elizabeth Richards and her husband, Richard Todd in King and Queen County, Virginia, on January 23, 1765.
 He was the youngest of five children, all orphaned when Thomas was a boy.
 He was raised Presbyterian, but because Virginia lacked public schools at the time, had difficulty obtaining an education.

-At the age of 16, Todd joined the Continental Army as a private with a company of cavalry from Manchester, Virginia in final months of the American Revolutionary War.
-Upon returning home, he attended Liberty Hall Academy (now Washington and Lee University) in Lexington, Virginia, and graduated in 1783.
+At the age of 16, Todd joined the Continental Army as a private with a cavalry company from Manchester, Virginia in the final months of the American Revolutionary War.
+After only six months of battle, he returned home and enrolled in Liberty Hall Academy (now Washington and Lee University) in Lexington, Virginia, graduating in 1783.